Old Montreal: British control

 Colonial authorities decided upon the first radical transformation of the area in 1804, with the destruction of the fortifications surrounding the heart of Montreal.
 Completed in 1815, this enlarged the perimeter of Old Montreal and improved access to suburban communities.
 The 19th century witnessed the emergence of a bourgeoisie of mostly Scottish merchants.
 The growing activity of the port changed the urban landscape.
 Old Montreal became less residential, as the rich Scottish and English merchants built extravagant homes closer to Mount Royal (in what would become the Golden Square Mile).
 Anglophone influence became the dominating force in the areas of banking, manufacturing, commerce, and finance.
 St. James Street became the financial centre of Montreal, with large banks such as the Bank of Montreal and the Royal Bank of Canada, insurance companies and the stock exchange.

 Most of the financial buildings on St. James Street were designed by anglophone architects.
-The same is true for institutional buildings such as the Old Court House and the Customs House designed by John Ostell, the Bonsecours Market and even the Notre-Dame Basillica (whose façade is the work of an Irish Protestant from New York, James O'Donnell).
+The same is true for institutional buildings such as the Old Court House and the Customs House designed by John Ostell, the Bonsecours Market and even the Notre-Dame Basilica (whose façade is the work of an Irish Protestant from New York, James O'Donnell).
 The only notable exception is the Montreal City Hall, which was inspired by the Hotel de Ville de Rennes.
 The character of the Victorian style of the late-19th-century buildings was a significant change from the stone masonry used during the French era and affected the appearance of Old Montreal.